 Adding a flowering cactus to your home brings a little personality to your decor.
 But getting a cactus to bloom isn’t always easy.
 Some cacti can take years to bloom, no matter what you do.

 Giving your cactus the best possible growing conditions is the best way to prepare it for blooming.
 Here are 9 tips to help you get your cactus to bloom.

 1. Make Sure It’s a Flowering Variety

-It may seem obvious, but the first step is making sure your plant can actually grow a flower.
+It may seem obvious, but the first step is making sure your plant can actually grow a flower in the foreseeable future.
 Not all cactus species produce reliably produce flowers as houseplants.